yueliulu/COSI217Final/README.md

 To run the unit test for data cleaning, please go to the "Data" folder and run data_cleaning_unit_test.py file on the IDE (e.g., PyCharm)

-TO run the unit test for database, please go to the "app" folder and run db_unit_test.py on the IDE
+To run the unit test for database, please go to the "app" folder and run db_unit_test.py on the IDE